 Since our campground is one-of-a-kind, we’ve compiled a list of our most Frequently Asked Questions to give prospective RV or tent campers the most accurate information prior to their visit to our state park campground.

 The campground quiet time runs from 10 p.m. until 7 a.m.

 No, we currently do not lock the campground’s main gates at night.

 The hill is steep.
 At times it can have up to a 25% grade.
-We recommend coming prepared to use a low gear and traveling at the park speed limit of 15mph.
+We recommend coming prepared to use a low gear and travel at the park speed limit of 15 mph.
 Know your vehicle’s towing capacity and state of repair before attempting the climb.

 Approximately 12.2 miles away, at the intersection of Clear Creek Road and HWY 52 in East Ellijay, GA, you should be able to find what you need.